 Under VCP, correction is the same as described under “Reasonable correction.”
 Employer X files a VCP submission according to Revenue Procedure 2013-12, using the model documents, including Schedule 3 and Forms 8950 and 8951.The fee for the VCP submission is $250.
 If Employer X chooses to retain the excess amounts in participants’ SEP- IRAs, an additional compliance fee equal to 10% of the excess amounts will apply.

 Audit Closing Agreement Program:

 Under Audit CAP, correction is the same as described above under “Reasonable correction.”
 Employer X and the IRS enter into a closing agreement outlining the corrective action and negotiate a sanction based on the maximum payment amount.

 How to avoid the mistake:

-You should ensure that you have sufficient payroll information to verify that the deferral limitations of 402(g) were satisfied.
-Determine the 402(g) limits for each year and monitor deferrals throughout the year to ensure that no excess amount is placed into a participant’s SEP-IRA.
+Determine the 402(g) limits for each year and monitor participants’ deferrals throughout the year to ensure that no excess amount is placed into a participant’s SEP-IRA.